-Protects your skin from scrapes and cuts
+It protects your skin from scrapes and cuts

 Hair acts as a barrier between your skin and your clothing, your sexual partner, or any other activity that can cause friction or impact injuries.

-Reduces your risk of contracting a sexually transmitted disease (STD)
+It reduces your risk of contracting a sexually transmitted disease (STD)

 Hair removal results in tiny open wounds.
 This could be in the form of scrapes from your razor or inflamed pores as a result of hair being removed from the root.
 If you engage in sexual activity before these wounds heal, you may be more likely to contract an STD or other infection.

-Reduces your risk for certain skin conditions
+It reduces your risk for certain skin conditions

 If your hair is constantly growing in after shaving or waxing, you’re more likely to deal with ingrown hairs, folliculitis, hyperpigmentation, and more.
 Keeping your hair like it is — or only trimming the ends — can help minimize these concerns.